Mo-MR-123/integral-approximation/README.md

 **NOTE:**

-Here `a` must be an integer and the _MIN_ value of the integral interval
+Here `a` must be a float value and the _MIN_ value of the integral interval

-`b` must be an integer and the _MAX_ value of the integral interval
+`b` must be a float value and the _MAX_ value of the integral interval

 `n` is the amount of data point samples used to approximate the integral (the higher n is, the more accurate the approximation, the slower the calculation)